 |Fossil of the feathered therizinosaur Beipiaosaurus, borrowed from here.
 Note that, like Sinornithosaurus, below, this fossil shows very avian-like feather contours around the neck.|

 Compounding this perceived loss of awesomeness is the removal of mystery surrounding dinosaurs: their feathered hides make them a lot more familiar to our eyes.
-Scaly, bipedal theropods are unusual to us, and we instinctively recognise them as a strange and alien bauplan unlike anything around today.
-They confuse some part of our psyche: "they look a bit like birds, but they're kind of reptilian".
+Scaly, bipedal theropods are unusual to us: "they look a bit like birds, but they're kind of reptilian".
 By contrast, feathery theropods, and large fuzzy animals generally, are well known to all, and many modern birds probably look very similar to their extinct, non-avian ancestors.
 More convincing reconstructions of feathered maniraptorans converge with animals like roadrunners, emus and corvids so much so that they could be mistaken for these modern species at casual glances.
-Suddenly, a lot of their mystery is gone.
-A lot of the appeal with dinosaurs concerns the many unanswered questions we have about their lives and appearance, but if these can be answered - even if only roughly - by pointing at a modern animal, then we'll have satisfied the curiosity of many folks with casual interests in extinct life.
+Suddenly, most of their mystery is gone.
+A lot of the appeal with dinosaurs concerns the many unanswered questions we have about their lives and appearance, but if these can be answered - even if only roughly - by pointing at a modern animal, then we'll have satisfied the curiosity of many casual interests in extinct life.
 Adding feathers doesn't just replace mythical dinosaur badassery with boring-old reality then, but also makes dinosaurs more familiar, and thus more 'boring' to some eyes.